AckerlyXu/heima/articles/media-services/media-services-portal-live-passthrough-get-started.md

 8. Stop the event/program whenever you want to stop streaming and archiving the event.
 9. Delete the event/program (and optionally delete the asset).

+>[!IMPORTANT]
->[AZURE.IMPORTANT] Please review [Live streaming with on-premise encoders that create multi-bitrate streams](/documentation/articles/media-services-live-streaming-with-onprem-encoders/) to learn about concepts and considerations related to live streaming with on-premise encoders and pass-through channels.
+> Please review [Live streaming with on-premise encoders that create multi-bitrate streams](./media-services-live-streaming-with-onprem-encoders.md) to learn about concepts and considerations related to live streaming with on-premise encoders and pass-through channels.

 ## To view notifications and errors
 If you want to view notifications and errors produced by the Azure portal, click on the Notification icon.